bjoernalbers/belegnr/README.md

   -r  Reset counter (~/.belegnr) to given value, i.e. -r 1000
 ```

-To create a new unique document number, use the `-n` flag:
+To create a new unique document number, use the `-c` flag:

 ```
-$ belegnr -n
+$ belegnr -c
 BE-1
-$ belegnr -n
+$ belegnr -c
 BE-2
-$ belegnr -n
+$ belegnr -c
 BE-3
 ```